cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - After I've been infected, I'm immune to the virus?
 - After recovering, people become immune?
 - Can I person get sick twice?
+- if a person was infected, she can be infected again?
 - Can I reinfected myself?
 - Can a person can be affected twice by corona virus?
 - Can one get Coronavirus again?